amidaware/trmm-docs/docs/install_server.md

 ./install.sh
 ```

+!!!danger
+    To use a fake domain with self-signed certs, pass the `--insecure` flag to the install script.
+Do **NOT** use in production, this should only be used for local testing.

+    `./install.sh --insecure`

+    After install, make sure to open up all 3 subdomains in your web browser and accept the security warning for each site, otherwise you'll get errors when trying to login.

 Answer the initial questions when prompted.
 Replace `example.com` with your domain.

 ![questions](images/install_questions.png)

 ### Step 6 - Deploy the TXT record in your DNS manager for Let's Encrypt [wildcard certs](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge)

+Skip this step if using your own certs or using self-signed certs.

 !!!warning
     TXT records can take anywhere from 1 minute to a few hours to propagate depending on your DNS provider.<br/>